WebAssembly/design/Modules.md

   table operators in the [future](FutureFeatures.md#more-table-operators-and-types).

-In the future, other kinds of imports will be added.
+In the future, other kinds of imports may be added.
 Imports are designed to allow modules to share code and data while still allowing separate compilation and caching.